 \section{Conclusion}

-This paper delivers a powerful, unifying lens on statistical experiments by treating them as morphisms in a category of Markov transitions.
+This paper delivers a powerful unifying lens on statistical experiments by treating them as morphisms in a category of Markov transitions.
 It sharpens classic results and opens new avenues:

-\begin{itemize} \item Recasts experiments and decision rules in a single algebraic framework, revealing the essence behind Blackwell’s and Le Cam’s theorems \item Introduces a general data-processing inequality that extends beyond f-divergences to arbitrary risk functionals \item Provides a convex-analytic treatment of losses via canonical reparametrization and a neat bias–variance decomposition \item Turns Le Cam’s abstract deficiency into a concrete linear program, making “how much worse” one experiment is than another computationally tractable \end{itemize}.
+\begin{itemize} \item Recasts experiments and decision rules in a single algebraic framework, revealing the essence behind Blackwell’s and Le Cam’s theorems. \item Introduces a general data processing inequality that extends beyond $\phi$-divergences to arbitrary risk functionals. \item Provides a convex analytical treatment of losses via canonical reparameterization and neat bias-variance decomposition. \item Turns Le Cam’s abstract deficiency into a concrete linear program. \end{itemize}